reiarthur/ElevatorSimulator/README.md

 For this reason, the only remaining options to calculate the shortest path of the elevator will be: if it was previously going up or down.

-*Even thought I did not use TDD thoroughly, the Test Project guided me to finish all the logic.*
+*Even though I did not use TDD thoroughly, the Test Project guided me to finish all the logic.*

 **The logic used to answer the three questions can be found in the next three files:**